 The fantastic Deb Chachra was subbing for Spencer Wright on The Prepared and resurfaced the excellent term “systemic sublime” originally coined in Every cup of coffee is a spectacle of logistics by Tim Carmody.
 Good wording to frame some of our current world.

-Tesla flips a switch to increase the range of some cars in Florida to help people evacuate.
-Great but that also means that normally they are selling the same hardware at different prices, throttling the battery through software.
+Tesla flips a switch to increase the range of some cars in Florida to help people evacuate great, but that also means normally they are selling the same hardware at different prices, throttling the battery through software.

 Why Paris will be the ﬁrst post-car metropolis

 A look at the plans for transport in Paris over the coming years, including how they will be using the Olympics as an opportunity for some important changes.
 This bit especially drew my attention: